 By addressing all of these elements, you create a balance between your win-rate and risk-reward ratios, which is crucial to success as a day trader.
 You should be striving for a win rate of between 50% and 70%, and try to trade at risk/reward ratios of 1.0 for a higher win rate (60% to 70%), and between .60 and .65 for lower win rates (40% to 50%).

-Day Trading Win-Loss Ratio
+Day Trading Win/Loss Ratio

-The win-loss ratio is your wins divided by your losses.
-In the example, assume for simplicity 60 trades were winners and 40 were losers (100 - 60).
-This assumes there were no "flat" trades.
-The win-loss ratio is 60/40=1.5.
+The win/loss ratio is your wins divided by your losses.
+In the example, assume for the sake of simplicity that 60 trades were winners and 40 were losers.
+Your win/loss ratio is 60/40=1.5.
 This means you are winning 50% of the time more than you are losing.

-Day Trading Risk-Reward Ratios
+Day Trading Risk/Reward Ratios

-A risk-reward ratio is how much you expect to make on a trade, relative to how much you're willing to lose.
+A risk/reward ratio is how much you expect to make on a trade, relative to how much you're willing to lose.

 Day traders want to be in and out of the market quickly, taking advantage of short-term patterns and trade signals.
 This typically means each trade will have a stop loss attached to it.
-The stop-loss determines how many cents, ticks or pips you are willing to risk in a stock, future or forex pair respectively.
+The stop-loss determines how many cents, ticks or pips you are willing to risk in a stock, future or forex pair.